lidia-sobiech/CTF/NahamCon2021/[warmup] Eighth Circle.md

 ```

 # Solution
-Malbolge is a public domain esoteric programming language invented by Ben Olmstead in 1998, named after the **eighth circle** of hell in Dante's Inferno, the Malebolge
+Malbolge is a public domain esoteric programming language invented by Ben Olmstead in 1998, named after the **eighth circle** of hell in Dante's Inferno, the Malebolge.

 **Run the code in a Malbolge interpreter:**